MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-queued-ingest-sample.md

 ms.topic: reference
 ms.date: 02/05/2020
 ---
-# HowTo Data Ingestion with Kusto.Ingest Library
+# How to do data ingestion with the Kusto.Ingest library

-This article presents sample code that makes use of the Kusto.Ingest client library.
+This article presents sample code that makes use of the Kusto.Ingest client library for data ingestion.

 ## Overview

 This article presents the recommended mode of ingestion for production-grade pipelines, also referred to as Queued Ingestion.
 For the Kusto.Ingest library, the corresponding entity is the [IKustoQueuedIngestClient](kusto-ingest-client-reference.md#interface-ikustoqueuedingestclient) interface.
-In this mode, the client code interacts with the Kusto service by posting ingestion notification messages to an Azure queue.
+Here, the client code interacts with the Kusto service by posting ingestion notification messages to an Azure queue.
 Reference to the queue is obtained from the Kusto Data Management (also known as Ingestion) service.

+> [!NOTE]
-Interaction with the Data Management service must be authenticated with Azure Active Directory (Azure AD) .
+> Interaction with the Data Management service must be authenticated using Azure Active Directory (Azure AD).

-The following code sample demonstrates Kusto Data Management service queued data ingestion to Kusto, using the Kusto.Ingest library.
+The code sample demonstrates Kusto Data Management service queued data ingestion to Kusto, using the Kusto.Ingest library.
 The sample uses Azure AD user authentication, and runs under the identity of the interactive user.

 ## Dependencies